omaraymanatia/Data-Stuctures/README.md

 ### ArrayList

 An ArrayList is implemented using a dynamic array.
-It provides similar functionality to Python's built-in list data structure.
+It provides similar functionality to CPP's built-in vector data structure.

 File: `ArrayList.h`